JhoselinRam/scigrapher/README.md

 This method lets you set or get the `smooth` property of the `heatmap`.

-If set to true, the `heatmap` will perform a pixel-wise bi-linear interpolation of the datapoint properties, resulting in a clearer, less pixelated image.
+If set, the `heatmap` will perform a pixel-wise bi-linear interpolation of the datapoint properties, resulting in a clearer, less pixelated image.

 > The accuracy of the final image will depend on the density of datapoints.